Frosthaven/yank-system-ops.nvim/README.md

-# 🗃️ `frosthaven/yank-system-ops.nvim`
+# 🗃️ `yank-system-ops.nvim`

 This plugin is still under development and is in the PROTOTYPE phase.

-`frosthaven/yank-system-ops.nvim` is a Neovim plugin that attempts to bridge the gap between Neovim and your operating system's file management and clipboard functionalities.
+`yank-system-ops.nvim` is a Neovim plugin that attempts to bridge the gap between Neovim and your operating system's file management and clipboard functionalities.
 It allows you to move files and folders between Neovim sessions and other OS applications through its hotkeys.